mjrotter4445/MechaCar_Statistical_Analysis/README.md

 # Deliverable #3 -
 ## T-Tests on Suspension Coils ##

-Below we will perform one-sample t-test, that is used to determine whether there is a statistical difference between the means of a sample dataset (suspension coil data set) and a population dataset with a given mean of 1,500 PSI.
-With the t-test, we define the following hypothesis:
+Below we will perform one-sample t-test, that is used to **determine whether there is a statistical difference between the means of a sample dataset (suspension coil data set) and a population dataset with a given mean of 1,500 PSI**.
+With the t-test, we first define the following hypothesis:

 H0: There is no statistical difference between the suspension coil data set mean and its presumed population mean of 1,500 PSI.